Careers And Work Related Learning

 Year 7 students take part in activities that challenge them to explore their likes, and dislikes, strengths and weaknesses, interest and values, skills and qualities, to develop their self-awareness.

-Year 7 also take part in Snack Bar Idol, an enterprising activity which sees the students pitching for a licence to set up a mobile catering business on an industrial estate.
-Students have to use a range of employability skills including initiative, team working, communication and presentation.
-Local employers are invited in to judge the presentations that reach the final.
+Our new cohort also take part in an enterprising activity where students have to use a range of employability skills including initiative, team working, communication and presentation.

 Knowing what is available